Developmental Brain Physiology and Pathology

 Team Leader : Laurent GROC

-Laurent GROC is Research Director (DR1 CNRS) at the CNRS and Université de Bordeaux, head of the team Development, and deputy director of the Interdisciplinary Institute for Neuroscience.
+Laurent GROC is Exceptional Class Research Director (DRCE CNRS) at the CNRS and Université de Bordeaux, head of the Team Developmental Brain Physiology and Pathology, and deputy director of the Interdisciplinary Institute for Neuroscience.
 His research focuses on the cellular and molecular mechanisms underlying the maturation of glutamate synapses in physiology and neuropsychiatric conditions, such as psychosis.
 He received his Ph.D. in Neurosciences in 2000 from Wayne State University (Michigan, USA) and Université de Lyon (France).
 He then joined the Department of Physiology at the University of Goteborg (Sweden) as a postdoctoral fellow to investigate the physiology of developing synapses.
 In 2004, he was appointed CNRS young investigator (CR) in Bordeaux to decrypt how excitatory synapses mature using an original combination of approaches.
-He received several prestigious awards, including the 2008 CNRS Young Investigator Award, 2009 Young Investigator Biology Award of the French Science Academy, 2015 Prix Foulon of the French Science Academy, 2015 Prix Dassault, and 2016 Human Frontier Science Program Award.
+He received several prestigious awards, including the 2008 CNRS Young Investigator Award, 2009 Young Investigator Biology Award of the French Science Academy, 2015 Prix Foulon of the French Science Academy, 2015 Prix Dassault, 2016 Human Frontier Science Program Award, 2020 ERC Synergy Award, and 2022 CNRS Silver Medal.
 In 2020, he has been nominated Guest Professor at the Sahlgrenska Academy in Sweden.
 Biosketch.

 Autoimmunity in neuropsychiatric disorders: molecular, cellular and behavioural explorationMORE